Quality Supermarkets

 Quality Supermarkets is a Ugandan supermarket chain.

 Location

 The head office of Quality Supermarket is located at 4 Martin Road, Old Kampala, Kampala Central Division, in the city's central business district.

 Overview

-The supermarket chain owns and operates four supermarkets in Uganda; all located in Kampala, the capital of Uganda, or its suburbs.
+The supermarket chain owns and operates four supermarkets outlets in Uganda; all located in Kampala, the capital of Uganda, or its suburbs.
 Uganda is the third-largest economy in the East African Community.
-Quality Supermarkets is one of the largest locally owned supermarket chain in the country.
+Quality Supermarkets is one of the largest locally owned supermarket chains in the country.
 Founded as a roadside grocery store in 1980, the company was incorporated on 11 August 1994.
 The family-owned store chain is managed and operated by the family that founded the store chain.

 Branches

 As of September 2023 the supermarket chain maintains branches at the following locations: